Recent developments in mathematical aspects of relativistic fluids: Rough solutions to the relativistic Euler equations

 is the desired null-frame, which forms a basis at each point.
 We immediately check that $\{e_1,e_2, L\}$ are tangent to $\SoundCone_\mathcal{U}$, $\underline{L}$ is transverse to $\SoundCone_\mathcal{U}$, $L$ and $\underline{L}$ are null (with respect to $G$), i.e., $G(L,L)=0=G(\underline{L},\underline{L})$, that $G(L,e_A) = 0 = G(\underline{L},e_A)$, $A=1,2$, and $G(L,\underline{L})=-2$.

 In order to establish the desire decay \eqref{E:Dispersive_estimate_L_2}, the strategy is to construct a suitable \emph{weighted} energy and control its growth using certain multipliers with suitable vectorfields.
-The precise form of the energy is stated in Section \ref{S:Conformal_energy}.
+The precise form of the energy is stated in Sect.~\ref{S:Conformal_energy}.
 For now, in order to follow the logic of the argument, it suffices to know that (a) the relevant energy is going to be weighted because are interested in establishing decay, and (b) bounding the weighted energy involves, as usual, an integration by parts.

-It turns out that we need to use two different vectorfields, one whose weights are good in an ``interior" region but become weak in the ``exterior" part, and one whose weights behave the opposite way\footnote{See the discussion of Section \ref{S:Decay_acoustic_geometry}.}.
+It turns out that we need to use two different vectorfields, one whose weights are good in an ``interior'' region but become weak in the ``exterior'' part, and one whose weights behave the opposite way\footnote{See the discussion of Sect.~\ref{S:Decay_acoustic_geometry}.}.
 For the interior region, we take $f(\tilde{r}) N$ for suitable $f$, and for the exterior region we use $\tilde{r}^m L$ for suitable\footnote{There are lower-order terms added to $f(\tilde{r}) N$ and $\tilde{r}^m L$ which we omit because they are not important for our high-level discussion.} $m$.
 Here,

 should be thought of as the quasilinear analogue of the radial coordinate\footnote{Note that for the flat eikonal function $\mathcal{U}^{\text{(Flat)}}=t-r$, $\tilde{r} = r$.} in $\mathbb{R}^3$.
-The interior estimates, using $f(\tilde{r}) N$, is like a Morawetz estimate \cite{Morawetz-1968} adapted to the acoustic geometry and produces integrated energy-decay estimates, whereas the exterior estimate using $\tilde{r}^m L$ is related to the so-called $r^p$-method of Dafermos and Rodnianski \cite{Dafermos-Rodnianski-2010}.
+The interior estimates, using $f(\tilde{r}) N$, is like a Morawetz estimate (see \citealt{Morawetz-1968}), adapted to the acoustic geometry and produces integrated energy-decay estimates, whereas the exterior estimate using $\tilde{r}^m L$ is related to the so-called $r^p$-method of \cite{Dafermos-Rodnianski-2010}.